Table of Contents

 The Parallel Effects Loop

 Modified being the signal with effects.
 And dry signal being the one without effects.
 This control allows you to have more of one and less of the other.
-Mixing more of a dry signal with a bit of the wet signal can really give you a great sound.
+Mixing more of a dry signal with a bit of the wet can really give you a great sound.

-Effects like EQ, tremolo, noise reduction don’t work as well in this type of effects loop unless set for 100 percent wet signal, but even then the dry signal can still be problematic.
+Effects like EQ, tremolo and noise reduction don’t work as well in this type of loop.
+Unless set for 100 percent wet, but even then the dry signal can still be problematic.
 Now that is not to say the parallel effects loop is a bad idea, it has its place!

 The Series Effects Loop